bSchnepp/Feral/README.md

 ## What is Feral?
 Feral is an experimental monolithic kernel, which is intended for use by my Waypoint operating system.
-It's primary goals are flexibility, compatibility, performance, and security.
+It's primary goals are flexibility, compatibility, security, and performance, roughly in that order.

 Feral currently runs on x86-64 personal computers belonging to Family 17h ("Zen") under virtualization with KVM, but may work for other systems that are still PC-compatible (ie, not Liverpool or Scorpio APU).
 Feral is also known to work on an 6000-series x86-64 CPUs from a different CPU vendor, but this is not tested as often.
+Specifically, the machine in question has a Braswell N3700 CPU from said different vendor.

 Feral will probably also work on systems based upon future revisions of the Zen architecture, but this is not tested.
 (Limited to Zen 1, Zen+ and Zen 2 are untested.)

-Feral for now, if on a PC, assumes your hardware has an APIC, storage devices are usually ATA or SCSI/SAS, and is booted from Multiboot 2.
-An experimental bootloader to boot directly from EFI firmware is in progress, but is at a low priority.
+Feral, for now, assumes your machine has something compatible with the two 8259A PICs present in many PC-compatibles.
+On modern microcomputers, your southbridge probably has something compatible.
+In the future, Feral will probably require the prescence of an APIC for SMP support.
+Feral also conflates "x86", "x86-64" and "PC compatible".
+For those wishing to port Feral to a non PC-compatible x86 machine, you may encounter difficulties for now.
+In the future, Feral should have some code restructured to no longer have this requirement, and potentially be ported to run on, for example, the Liverpool or Scorpio CPUs,  should some bootloader be present and capable of loading the kernel.

+Feral is in the process of a rewrite to some core initialization functions, partly to allow porting to devices which are truely headless, partly to allow for early setup of video output protocols, and to deprecate Multiboot 2 support.

-In the future, Feral is intended to run on MIPS, Aarch64, POWER9, and RV64GC hardware.
+In the future, Feral is intended to run on Aarch64 (BCM2711), POWER (Sforza uarch), and RV64GC (U540 SoC) hardware, with ports written somewhere in that order.

 Feral, when complete, may find use in gaming consoles, handheld devices, or as intended, personal computers.
-Our goals are intended to be achieved by careful construction and design of the kernel, such that the kernel naturally allows for various things to help usermode applications improve performance.
+Our goals are intended to be achieved by careful construction and design of the kernel, such that the kernel naturally allows for maximum flexibility, and to ensure a clean, consistent, and coherent architecture to attract developers to this new platform.
+Feral's philosophy regarding this can be summarized as "don't port your program, port the environment it runs on instead."

 Feral is best described as being designed with a client-server model in mind for every task.
 Each component is built in layers and groups, and to communicate between them naturally requires interacting with an object manager